electricjones/awesome-game-studies/README.md

         - Works on some of the most successful and innovative impact games in history, like [FoldIt](http://centerforgamescience.org/blog/portfolio/foldit/)
     - [Critical Gaming Project](http://depts.washington.edu/critgame/project/): "he CGP is a collaborative, interdisciplinary working group and community of players at UW dedicated to the critical study and teaching of games."
 - [Games for Change](http://www.gamesforchange.org/) :sunglasses: | :money_with_wings: | :school: (Non-Profit associated with several schools) | Empowers game creators and social innovators to drive real-world change using games that help people to learn, improve their communities, and contribute to make the world a better place.
+- [Project Horseshoe](https://www.projecthorseshoe.com/) :sunglasses: | :money_with_wings: | Annual conference and think tank of industry professionals that meet to collaborate to "solve game design's toughest problems" and publish reports.
+Good resources.

 ## Other Lists
 - [Magic Tools: Game Development Awesome List](https://github.com/ellisonleao/magictools#readme) :video_game: :floppy_disk: